hubtty/hubtty/CONTRIBUTING.rst

   lists, but also supports linking from change to change (via commit messages or comments) and navigating back intuitive (it matches expectations set by the web browsers).

-* Support a wide variety of Github installations.
-The initial development of Hubtty is against the OpenDev Github, and many of the features are intended to help its users with their workflow, however, those features should be implemented in a generic way so that the system does not require a specific Github configuration.